ticivara/ticivara/assets/content/en/sanghati-guide.md

 </figure>

-Pin them below the sewn line and fold back to check that the kusi will be on a lower level than the mandala.
+Pin them below the sewn line and fold back to check that the kusi will be on a lower level than the middle section.

 <figure>